regebro/supporting-python-3/source/improving.rst

 Improving your code with modern idioms
 ===========================================================================

-Once you have ported to Python 3 you have a chance to use the newer features of Python to improve your code.
-Many of the things mentioned in this chapter are in fact possible to do even before porting, as they are supported even by quite old versions of Python.
+Once you have added Python 3 support you have a chance to use the newer features of Python to improve your code.
+Many of the things mentioned in this chapter are in fact possible to do even before adding Python 3 support, as they are supported even by quite old versions of Python.
 But I mention them here anyway, because they aren't always used when the code could benefit from them.
 This includes generators, available since Python 2.2; the ``sorted()`` method, available since Python 2.4 and context managers, available since Python 2.5.

 The rest of the new features mentioned here have in fact been backported to either Python 2.6 or Python 2.7.
-So if you are able to drop support for Python 2.5 and earlier, you can use almost all of these new features already before porting.
+So if you are able to drop support for Python 2.5 and earlier, you can use almost all of these new features even if you are not adding Python 3 support.

 .. _sorting-section: